WordPress/health-check/.github/CONTRIBUTING.md

 when making changes to JavaScript or SASS (CSS styles) as these are concatenated by our build tools, and are only provided in raw form in the repository.

-The project has 4 primary directories:
+The project has 3 primary directories:
-- `assets`, which holds JavaScript and SASS files.
 - `bin`, which holds a shellscript to install the framework for running unit tests.
 - `src`, which contains general source files for the project.
 - `tests`, where unit tests are created.